Useful? Give it some love.

 The final chord we are going to learn today is the C major chord.
 To finger this, put your first finger back on the 1st fret of the B (2nd) string as if you were playing the easy C chord.
 Now reach across with your second finger and lay it down on the 2nd fret of the D (4th) string.
 Leave the G (3rd) string open.
 Now let your third finger fall on the 3rd fret of the A (5th) string.
 Unlike the G major, with this chord you may only play 5 strings, so please take care not to play the low E (6th string, thickest) while strumming this chord.

 You won't do this perfectly in a few hours, or even a few days.
 After you have played around with the chords practice playing the following pattern.
 Strum the G Major chord down 4 times, strum the D7 chord down 4 times, strum the C chord 4 times, strum the D7 chord down 4 times and finally strum the G major chord down 4 times.
 Practice this progression over and over until you can play it with ease.
 This progression will be challenging, but it will vastly improve your fingering of these chords as well as the transitions between them.

 Be dilligent, but be patient, as these things can take some time.
-Need help?
-We offer over 400+ courses and 6,000 guitar lessons, a full suite of teaching tools and live guitar courses to help you master this very thing.Grab a Free Account
+We offer over 400+ courses and 6,000 guitar lessons, a full suite of teaching tools and live guitar courses to help you master this very thing.Get Free Access

 Trusted By Guitarists Across the Globe